-Located about an hour bus ride from the city of Salzburg, the city of Fuschl is easy enough to add as a day trip, but also well worth an overnight stay.
+Located about an hour bus ride from the city of Salzburg (mark it as a stop on your European Interrail itinerary), the city of Fuschl is easy enough to add as a day trip, but also well worth an overnight stay.
 The Austrian charm that Georg von Trapp wanted so badly to protect is alive and well in this small alpine town.

 On one side, the picturesque lake is lined with guesthouses and hotels.
 These offer everything from luxury spa experiences to cozy half-timber houses with private beaches.
 In most hotels, you can wake up to a delicious Austrian style breakfast before you spend the day swimming, boating, hiking, or visiting one of the nearby castles.